cuenca-mx/arcusd/README.md

     'transaction_id': my_transaction_id
 })
 ```
 ##### Top-up
 For topups you have to send the following message:
-Note that `amount` must be expressed in cents.
-The example code make a top-up of MXN $100.00

 ```python
 app.send_task('arcusd.daemon.tasks.topup', kwargs={
     'biller_id': 13599,